 How to Lower Your CPU Temperatures

 This means that it is best that your PC is near the open where air can easily flow – allowing for normal CPU temperature while gaming.
 Avoid putting it near the corners of your room where it is all clumped up by other objects.
 It will also accumulate more dust when you put it near a window or the corner of a room.

 Avoid putting it on the ground because it will just turn your PC into a really expensive vacuum as it inhales all the dust particles on the ground.
 This might cause damage to your PC components in the long run.
-All of these affect your CPU temperatures as dust and airflow play a huge role in it.
+All of these affect your normal CPU temp while gaming as dust and airflow play a huge role in it.

 Reapplying thermal paste to your CPU

 One of the common causes of higher CPU temperatures is when your thermal paste starts to dry up and you have no idea.
 It is hard to tell when this happens but, the telltale sign of this happening is when your CPU temperatures start to rise up even when you are doing the same workload as before.

 This is why it is always good to monitor your temperatures or usage every time you are playing.
 To get a general idea of how often you should change thermal paste, you can check out our article on it.